 This is an online version of a very popular board game, Codenames.
 You can play the game directly in Kumospace; here is a how-to guide.

-Codenames within Kumospace is called Word Guess.
+Codenames within Kumospace are called Word Guess.
 To get started, simply click the object, and the game will begin.
 It is an online multiplayer game where players are divided into teams.
-The game centers around team-based play between two designated teams, so first divide your group into two (i.e. the red team and blue team), and then choose one person on each team to be the secret agent/clue giver.
-The secret agent's objective is to try to get their team members to correctly guess all the Codenames cards that have been displayed for them.
+The game centers around team-based play between two designated teams, so first divide your group into two (i.e., the red team and blue team), and then choose one person on each team to be the secret agent/clue giver.
+Before the game starts, you can determine the first player or team to give clues by flipping a coin or using any random method.
+This first player sets the tone for the challenge ahead and establishes the turn order.
+The secret agent’s objective is to try to get their team members to correctly guess all the Codenames cards that have been displayed for them.

-Essentials to the Game: Each card has a word on it (i.e. your secret code), so the players have to associate all the words on their virtual team's cards using other words.
+Essentials to the Game: Each card has a word on it (i.e., your secret code), so the players have to associate all the words on their virtual team’s cards using other words.
 It’s way less complex than it sounds.
-One of the biggest challenges of the game, however, is that your clues can only be one word and can't be proper nouns.
+One of the biggest challenges of the game, however, is crafting effective one-word clues, since your clues can only be one word and can’t be proper nouns, this challenge really tests your creativity and problem-solving skills.
+The game naturally encourages discussion among team members as they debate possible clues and answers, fostering critical thinking and collaborative communication.

 How do you win?
-When your team is first to guess all the cards/words.
+When your team is the first to guess all the cards/words.

 Online Chess